Sinewyk/sinewyk-stuff/posts/post_1_content.md

+Recently I've read this:

-# I want to go back to simpler times
+> I want to go back to simpler times

 Do not wish for "simpler times".

-That's the story of life, evolve or die.
+Life's story boils down to "__Evolve or die__".

 Species that couldn't adapt died out, those that adapted survived and finally thrived.

 There is no "simpler times", there's just the past, and that's history.
 Move on and adapt.

-I'm not telling you to die if you can't succeed _alone_, while evolving, humans rapidly became dependent on our social ability.
+I'm not telling you to die if you can't succeed _alone_.

+While evolving, humans rapidly became dependent on their social ability.
 It's hard to be alone.
+It's really, really hard (the step 1 of torture 101 is isolation).

 So, ask for help around.
-Just discard the notion that "asking for help is admitting weakness" ... because it's true.
+Just discard the notion that "asking for help is admitting weakness" ... because it's true, so there, no worries about that.

 You are admitting that you have a weakness.
-But you are also admitting that you want to grow stronger, to be better.
+Yet you are also admitting that you want to grow stronger, to be better.

 And that's all I could look for in another human being, and maybe a friend.
 That you just won't sit still, embrace your life, grow, adapt, and be awesome.

+NB: I've read that in the context of functional programming, and it really is hard.

+Also, however we settled on those names "nomad, bifunctor" or whatever, I'm pretty sure it's at least why the difficulty level is so damn high.